Thrive During the Busy Donation Season Through this Best Practice

 Do you see pain points in your foundation’s daily operations?
 Are these challenges taking a lot of time to work around?
 Are agonizing problems such as slowness in gift confirmation or grant payment turnaround leading to unfulfilled promises to your community?

-If your answer to any of these questions is yes, check out our next Process Transformation and Training Cohort Workshop™.
+If your answer to any of these questions is yes, check out our next Process Transformation and Training Workshop™.

 • Improved scholarship processes and practices in order to meet community needs with less labor.